The 7 Pillars of Great Sales Conversations

 Our analysis: When the conversation switches from rep talking to prospect talking these are generally affirmations or the prospect imparting more information – suggesting the rep, having paced the prospect is now leading the direction of the conversation.

-We’ve compiled this checklist to help you listen to and coach your team’s discovery conversations.
+A promotional banner with the text “Want to know how you stack up?
+We’ve compiled this checklist to help you listen to and coach your team’s sales conversations,” alongside an image of a discovery call coaching checklist.